ikeda042/PhenoPixel5.0/README.md

 first you need to upload an nd2 file from your computer with the `SELECT ND2 FILE` button.
     ![](docs_images/3.png)

 2. After selecting an nd2 file to upload, press `UPLOAD` button to actually submit the file to the backend.
+This process takes approximately 30 seconds or so.
     ![](docs_images/4.png)